-Ahead of Africa Oyé‘s landmark 25th festival, Janaya Pickett talks to director Paul Duhaney about the past, present and future of the UK’s largest celebration of African culture.
+Ahead of Africa Oyé’s landmark 30th festival, we revisit Janaya Pickett’s chat with director Paul Duhaney about the UK’s largest celebration of African culture.

-This weekend sees the silver anniversary of Liverpool festival staple Africa Oyé – a silver lining on what have been a rather cloudy past few weeks.
+This weekend sees the return of Liverpool festival staple Africa Oyé – a silver lining on what have been a rather cloudy past few weeks.

 It is the largest UK festival devoted to music from the African diaspora but more locally a chance to forget currents ills, relax and have a good (free) time.
 This all-inclusive festival is lovingly staged once a year to offer a cultural experience second to none.
 Its quality and atmosphere are now the stuff of legend and it’s right on your doorstep.